 “Rev’d is beyond excited to be officially joining the Boston Fitness scene,” shares Meaghan St. Marc, instructor and co-owner of Rev’d Indoor Cycling.
 It’s a long time coming for this Boston hub, she continued: “We have been cranking out incredible classes for the last 4 1/2 years in Boston’s suburbs and cannot wait to bring our style and movement to the city!"

 While the CPL studio doors aren’t open just yet, stay tuned for their upcoming pre-opening events.
-Though, as a development, in addition to Back Bay's own studio coming fall 2019, leases have also been signed for the Derby Street Shoppes in Hingham and Thayer Street in Providence (get excited, Brown students).
+Though, as a development, in addition to Back Bay's own studio coming early 2020, leases have also been signed for the Derby Street Shoppes in Hingham and Thayer Street in Providence (get excited, Brown students).
 It just keeps getting better.

 The best Boston sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.